ZeroNetJS/libp2p-nodetrust/README.md

 # libp2p-nodetrust

-Why not give every libp2p node an `ID.node.libp2p.io` address and certificate?
+Why not give every zeronet node an `ID.node.zeronet.io` address and certificate?

 # Why

-Currently the browser communicates over ONE signalling server and a few bootstrapper nodes (which then get used as releays for all the other TCP nodes).

-When a large number of browser nodes using the default configuration joins the network those nodes and the server get overloaded pretty quickly.
-Additionally they can be all blocked by some malicious government (china, russia, ...).
+ZeroNetJS browser support requires ZeroNet node to be dialable from the browser.
+Which unfortunatly does not work.

-The only solution would be to make the browser connect to some other websocket-capable nodes.
+The only solution would be to make the browser connect to some websocket-capable nodes.

 Problem: HTTP on HTTPS is disabled due to security.